jmcamachor1/WIDISBOT/README.md

 ## Use

-In order to use this app it is needed to prepare a suitable python environment.
+In order to use this app it is needed to prepare a suitable Python environment.
 Follow the next steps to install it using a conda environment.

 In the Anaconda Terminal (or Linux and Mac Terminal).
 Initialize a new environment:
 ```